-2.2 Multiple Versions of SIF
+2.2.
+Multiple Versions of Sitecore Install Framework

-If you want to install a 9.0.x version of Sitecore XP on the same computer as a 9.1.0 installation, you must also have SIF 1.2.x installed.
+If you want to install a 9.0.x version of Sitecore XP on the same computer as a Sitecore XP 9.3.0 installation, you must also have SIF 1.2.1 installed.
 PowerShell uses the latest available version of a module in a session by default.
 To install a specific version of SIF run the following command:

-'''

 Install-Module -Name SitecoreInstallFramework -RequiredVersion x.x.x

-'''

 Enter the appropriate value in the RequiredVersion parameter.

-The following table lists the versions of SIF that are compatible with Sitecore XP 9.X:
+The following table lists the versions of SIF that are compatible with Sitecore XP 9.0.0 and later:

-Sitecore XP Version SIF Version
+Sitecore XP Version Compatible SIF Version

 9.0.x 1.2.1

-9.1.0 2.0.0
+9.1 2.0.0

+9.1.1 2.1.0 or later

+9.2 2.1.0 or later

+9.3 2.2.0

-2.2.1 Running a specific version of SIF
+2.2.1.
+Running a specific version of SIF